Mohamedzaaki/Mohamedzaaki/README.md

 </p>

-## 👨‍💻 About Me

-## Professional Summary
+### Professional Summary
+---

-- 🌱 Currently expanding expertise in **Helm, Prometheus, and Grafana** for cloud-native observability and monitoring.
+- Currently expanding expertise in **Helm, Prometheus, and Grafana** for cloud-native observability and monitoring.
-- 💬 Experienced in **Linux administration, AWS cloud services, and CI/CD pipelines**; happy to provide guidance or insights.
+- Experienced in **Linux administration, AWS cloud services, and CI/CD pipelines**; happy to provide guidance or insights.
-- 👯 I’m looking to collaborate on **open-source DevOps projects** to contribute and learn from the community.
+- I’m looking to collaborate on **open-source DevOps projects** to contribute and learn from the community.
-- 📫 Reach me at **[mohamedzaki827@gmail.com](mailto:mohamedzaki827@gmail.com)** for professional inquiries or collaboration opportunities.
+- Reach me at **[mohamedzaki827@gmail.com](mailto:mohamedzaki827@gmail.com)** for professional inquiries or collaboration opportunities.

-## 🛠️ Tools & Technologies
+### Tools & Technologies
+---
 <div align="left">
   <img src="https://skillicons.dev/icons?i=kubernetes" height="50" alt="kubernetes logo"  />
   <img width="15" />